MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/06-exercise-enrich-search-index-use-model.md

 ---
 lab:
-    title: 'Enrich a search index using Azure Machine Learning model'
+  title: Enrich a search index using Azure Machine Learning model
+  description: In this exercise, you'll create an Azure AI Machine Learning Studio model, then train, deploy, and test an endpoint using the model.
+Then you'll create an Azure Cognitive Search service, create sample data, and enrich an index using the Azure AI Machine Learning studio endpoint.
+  duration: 30 minutes
+  level: 400
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure Machine Learning
 ---

 # Enrich a search index using Azure Machine Learning model